Mosaic Church / Fifth Church of Christ, Scientist

 A group named Save Residential Hollywood, Inc. nominated the former Fifth Church of Christ for listing as an HCM in May 2015.
 The City's Cultural Heritage Commission voted to recommend designation during its meeting on September 17.
 On November 24, City Council's Planning and Land Use Management Committee voted 2-0 in favor of designation.

-A mixed-use development project proposed for the northwest corner of Hollywood Boulevard and La Brea Avenue calls for the demolition of the former Fifth Church of Christ.
-New York based-developer LeFrak Organization, which purchased the church property from the Fifth Church congregation in 2008, is partnering with Beverly Hills-based developer Kennedy Wilson on the project.
-Known as Hollywood Horizon, the project would consist of 410 apartments in three buildings of six, eight and twenty-four stories.
+A mixed-use development project known as Hollywood Horizon calls for the demolition of the church.
+New York based-developer LeFrak Organization, which purchased the property from the Fifth Church congregation in 2008, is partnering with Beverly Hills-based developer Kennedy Wilson on the project.
+The project would consist of 410 apartments in three buildings of six, eight and twenty-four stories.

 The Conservancy submitted comments on the Notice of Preparation in January 2015, pressing for the consideration of preservation alternatives that would retain and incorporate the building as part of the proposed project.